Stay in the know!

 Keywords: Soil Health, Post-Harvest Quality and Safety

-Crop/Livestock Type: Leafy Greens, Strawberry, Tomato
+Crop/Livestock Type: Leafy Greens, Lettuce, Strawberry, Tomato

 In this webinar, scientists from North Dakota State University (NDSU), Washington State University (WSU), Montana State University (MSU), and the USDA-ARS will present research results and discuss practical considerations for using hydromulches in horticultural production.